-Your private key is a series of random letters and numbers that gives you control over the Bitcoin in your Bitcoin address, like the one generated from BitAddress.
-It is used to show ownership of the Bitcoin in your Bitcoin address and used to create the signatures that permit you to send out your Bitcoin.
+Your private key is a series of random looking letters and numbers that give you control over the Bitcoin in your Bitcoin address.
+It is used to prove ownership of the Bitcoin in your Bitcoin address and used to create the signatures that permit you to spend your Bitcoin.

 Modern self-custodial wallets use seed phrases that simplify the process of generating and accessing bitcoin wallets by implementing the BIP39 protocol, which allows users to use a set of natural language words to access their Bitcoin wallet instead of a complicated private key.
 For additional wallet security, the BIP 39 protocol has an optional, advanced feature that allows you to create a passphrase that is used together with your seed phrase to access the Bitcoin in your wallet.